 Richard Deacon, author of the 1990 book, The French Secret Service, said that, “If the French Government of the Algerian War era actually perceived a cultural threat” on the order of the Mystery of Auvers, he would be “very much surprised” if the operation did not happen.
 “Understand that in the 1950s, the Fourth Republic’s intelligence services hijacked airliners, poisoned foreign leaders, and routinely gunned down or bombed Algerian supporters (and their relatives) in other European countries...
 It was the Wild West, with hundreds of illegal operations, often carried out by underworld hirelings, always with no official documentation...
 So the idea of a secret service campaign to protect what the government of that time would certainly consider an important cultural resource is not at all farfetched.”

 Still, unless some documentation does magically appear, we may never know for sure.
-In the meantime, Operation Indigo lives as the inspiration, plot-source and ethos of William Arnold’s epic mystery novel, Exile in the Light; and in the testimony of a handful of veterans of that fading time who claim to have taken some part in it: testimony that is now excerpted in the novel’s companion book, A Death in Auvers: The Strange Suicide of Vincent van Gogh.
+In the meantime, Operation Indigo lives as the inspiration, plot-source and ethos of William Arnold’s epic mystery novel, Exile in the Light; and in the testimony of a handful of veterans of that fading time who claim to have taken some part in it: testimony that is now excerpted in the novel’s companion book, The Mystery of Auvers.

-For those who want to dive deeper into the murky depths of the Mystery of Auvers but not enough to read the companion book, the following excerpts (excerpts of excerpts, really) are offered.
-They are basically the lead-ins to the interviews, intended to give their flavor and provide a few illustrations that are actually not in the text of A Death in Auvers.
-Note that these are edited from interviews with three sources conducted over three decades, in three different cities, on three different continents.
+For those who want to dive deeper into the murky depths of the mystery but not enough to read the companion book, the following excerpts (excerpts of excerpts, really) are offered.
+They are basically the lead-ins to the interviews, each conducted in a different decade, in a different city, on a different continent.

 May 19, 1988